aaaaagold/chromeMutipleIncognitoModeEasy/README.md

 run chrome-tmp-usr.bat

+## Customization

+You may want your original "Local State" and "Default\Preferences" and "Default\Bookmarks" to be used.

+In this case, you can change confDirDstPrefix in line 3 to where your original user profile is.

+For example, change line 3 to:

+@set confDirDstPrefix=%USERPROFILE%\AppData\Local\Google\Chrome\User Data

+or you can edit the content of the folder: chromeUsrDataTemplate

 ## How it works

 By using "--user-data-dir=" switch of chrome, you can specify a different user profile directory.